tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_algos/modeling_algos.md

 The reference axes of the profile can be defined following two distinct modes:

-* The reference axes of the profile are the origin axes.
+* the reference axes of the profile are the origin axes,
-* The references axes of the profile are calculated as follows:
+* the references axes of the profile are calculated as follows:
- + the origin is given by the point on the spine which is the closest to the profile
+ + the origin is given by the point on the spine which is the closest to the profile,
- + the X axis is given by the tangent to the spine at the point defined above
+ + the X axis is given by the tangent to the spine at the point defined above,
  + the Z axis is the normal to the plane which contains the spine.

 ~~~~~
 TopoDS_Face Spine = ...;
 TopoDS_Wire Profile = ...;
 TopoDS_Shape Evol =
-BRepOffsetAPI_MakeEvolved(Spine,Profile);
+BRepOffsetAPI_MakeEvolved(Spine,Profile)
 ~~~~~

 @section occt_modalg_8 Sewing